Medically reviewed by Drugs.com. Last updated on Jan 30, 2022.

-It is very important that your doctor check your progress while you are taking this medicine.
+It is very important that your doctor check your or your child's progress while using this medicine.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

 This medicine may cause diarrhea, and in some cases it can be severe.
-It may also occur 2 months or more after you stop using this medicine.
-If you have diarrhea that continues or gets worse, check with your doctor.
+It may also occur 2 months or more after you or your child stop using this medicine.
+If you or your child have diarrhea that continues or gets worse, check with your doctor.
 Do not take any medicine to treat diarrhea without checking first with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.